-In 1893 my great-grandfather (Lars Peter Jørgensen 1840-1899) youngest brother Peder (1858-1941) immigrated to US with the Family, wife Maren and their two small girls Maren Kirstine and Jørgine Ane Katrine, four and two years old, respectively.
-As a child I never heard that anybody in my family immigrated.
-This is a small story/essay – as I have no family stories – only records in archives – I imagine how they travelled from where they lived – first to Copenhagen and from there to New York.
+In 1893 my great-grandfather (Lars Peter Jørgensen 1840-1899) youngest brother Peder (1858-1941) immigrated to the US with the Family, wife Maren and their two small girls Maren Kirstine and Jørgine Ane Katrine, four and two years old, respectively.
+As a child, I never heard that anybody in my family immigrated.
+This is a small story/essay – as I have no family stories – only records in archives – I imagine how they traveled from where they lived – first to Copenhagen and from there to New York.
 More information can be found in my earlier story “Hunting Ancestors“.

 Some background information – from “VisitDenmark” homepage I found the following:

 How many Danes immigrated to America and when?

 Since 1820, 400,000-450,000 Danish people has immigrated to the US, most of them between 1880 and 1920.
 During this time, about 10% of the entire Danish population immigrated.
 The immigration started as a trickle.
 The first real increase came in the late 1860’s.
 Immigration reached its highest peak in 1881-90 when 88,000 Danes entered the US.
 The United States was the largest recipient of Danish emigrants during this period.
 Compared to the total number of immigrants from Europe – 35 million came to the US from 1840 to 1914 – the Danes make up a small, but important, percentage.